zhgzhg/Drizzle/README.md

     * Full list of the supported expressions at: https://github.com/npm/node-semver#ranges
     * In case _library_uri_ is specified instead of _library_version_:
       * _library_name_ must be unique, but is not required to precisely match the actual library name
-      * HTTP or HTTPS protocol is supported for .ZIP files directly specified in the URI
+      * HTTP or HTTPS protocol is supported for .ZIP files directly specified in the URI, or GIT repositories
+      * HTTP(S) URLs for git can end with `#tag_or_commit_or_branch_name` reference - see the examples below
       * file:/// prefix can be used to point to local directory containing the library, or to a concrete .ZIP file
   * To achieve better control any transitive dependencies won't be automatically installed, but will be listed in the logs.
   * Examples: